Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: RELATED WORK

 \subsection{Long Sequence User Interest Modeling}

-Capturing long-term user behavioral patterns has emerged as a driver for enhancing prediction accuracy in recommender systems.
-As user histories scale to thousands of behaviors, the primary challenge shifts from simple sequence modeling to overcoming the computational bottlenecks associated with processing massive data.
-To surmount this limitation, the industry has widely adopted the two-stage modeling paradigm pioneered by SIM~\cite{pi2020sim}.
+To address the computational bottlenecks in capturing long-term user interests, the industry has widely adopted the two-stage paradigm pioneered by SIM.~\cite{pi2020sim}.
 SIM decomposes the modeling process into GSU and ESU.
 The GSU employs hard search or soft search to filter out subsequences relevant to the target item from the long history, which are then modeled by the ESU.
 Subsequent works~\cite{chen2021eta,cao2022SDIM,chang2023twin,si2024twin-v2} have focused on optimizing efficiency and consistency.
 However, a critical distinction exists: the aforementioned advancements are predominantly designed for the ranking stage, where the target item is known.
 In the retrieval stage, the absence of a fixed target item during inference creates a query vacancy.
 Recent studies have attempted to bridge this gap for retrieval.
 ULIM~\cite{meng2025ulim} proposes hierarchical clustering of long sequences and utilizes recent user interests as a query to model hierarchical interest points.
 LongRetriever~\cite{ren2025longretriever} designs the in context training paradigm, employing multi context vectors to simulate interactions between users and candidates.
 MISS ~\cite{guo2025miss} dynamically fuses long-sequence features to realize coarse-to-fine interest matching based on Tree-based Deep Models.
 Despite these advancements, a critical research gap remains.
 These existing methods are primarily designed for traditional retrieval frameworks, which rely on calculating similarities between fixed embeddings.
 They do not translate directly to GR systems, where the challenge lies in maintaining autoregressive consistency over long sequences of Semantic IDs.
 Effectively integrating long-term history into the generative process,without succumbing to the quadratic complexity of attention,remains an unsolved challenge.